 call or shift schedule is still intact, it's likely that someone published an old

 copy of the schedule over the latest one.
-For the summer and fall of 2013, please

 Follow these steps to check the date on your software and retrieve a backup and prevent

 1. Go to Help / About OnCall in the OnCall program.
 Your build date on the

 software should be dated November 15, 2018 or later.
 If it's not, click Update

 to download and install the latest version, or follow these detailed